akhilome/js30/README.md

 # Javascript 30

 This is a follow-along repo which would contain my solutions to each day of the [Javascript 30 course](https://javascript30.com/) 30 day challenge.
+Quick notes are viewable here ==> [my notes](notes.md)

 ## Checklist